Université de Sherbrooke: Media

 The university publishes the magazine UdeS, which has a circulation of 85,000 copies.
 Published three times a year by the Communications Service, this magazine is distributed free to everyone in the central graduate database and to staff as well as friends of the institution.
 Copies are also distributed in a number of locations in Sherbrooke.

 The university's student community puts out a student newspaper, the Collectif, and operates an FM radio station, CFAK-FM.

-Ranking
+Rankings and reputation

 Université de Sherbrooke has placed in several international post-secondary school rankings.
 In the 2022 Academic Ranking of World Universities rankings, the university ranked 501–600 in the world.
 The 2023 QS World University Rankings ranked the university 751–800 in the world and 24–26 in Canada.
 In U.S. News & World Report 2022–23 global university rankings, the university placed 789th.

 The university has also placed in post-secondary national rankings, including the 2023 rankings published by Maclean's, which ranked Sherbrooke 15th in their Medical-Doctoral university category, and 20th in their reputation ranking for Canadian universities.